r1chardj0n3s/angboard/README.md

 1. ngTable, which is very cumbersome to use, requiring a bunch of manual boilerplate in the controller for each table.
-2. smart-table which was very promising except sorting just didn't work.
+2. smart-table which is very promising (except sorting doesn't work at the moment)
 3. trNgGrid which is simple enough to use, though a little odd and can't handle some object attribute names (eg. "OS-FLV-EXT-DATA:ephemeral").
+4. ui-grid which is a bit crap in its own way (visually sucky, no real integration with bootstrap).

-Currently using trNgGrid.
+Currently using smart-table.